Father absence

-Whilst father absence mainly results from parental divorce and separation, including parental alienation, other factors such as family poverty and developmental difficulties have been associated with father absence, the effects of which have been explained by various theoretical approaches.
+Whilst father's absence mainly results from parental divorce and separation, including parental alienation, other factors such as family poverty and developmental difficulties have been associated with father absence, the effects of which have been explained by various theoretical approaches.

 Difficulties associated with father absence

 General problems

 Despite limited agreement among researchers regarding the exact significance of fathering, fathers are traditionally deemed a provider of protection and support for the child's development.
-Through a number of pathways, father absence may influence child behaviour, especially in early and middle childhood.
+Through a number of pathways, father absence may influence child behavior, especially in early and middle childhood.
 Father absence often results in a decline in household income, and ineffective parenting arising from continued conflicts between parents and psychological distress in the aftermath of the separation.

 Effect on children of an absent parent following divorce

 Research has shown that children who have experienced parental separation in early life often face developmental and behavioural difficulties through their childhood.
-For example, the separation of parents/guardians impacts children's relationship with their parents, their education, their health, and their wellbeing (Amato, 2000).
-Many of the studies that have shown the negative effects of father absence on children have not taken into account other factors that potentially contribute such as the child's characteristics and relationship with the parents before the separation, the child's gender, and the family environment before the separation.
+For example, the separation of parents/guardians impacts children's relationship with their parents, their education, their health, and their well being.
+Many of the studies that have shown the negative effects of a father's absence on children have not taken into account other factors that potentially contribute such as the child's characteristics and relationship with the parents before the separation, the child's gender, and the family environment before the separation.

 Behavioural and mental health difficulties

 In regard to the effects of father absence, a recent British study assessed child problem behaviour in over 15,000 families using the clinical cut-offs of the Strengths and Difficulties Questionnaire (SDQ), controlling for household factors such as resources, parental mental health and inter-parental relationship.
 The study found that father absence at a given age, similar to poverty and parental psychological distress, predicted a high probability of the child scoring above the cut-off score for total difficulties two years later.
-Likewise, father absence predicted several specific difficulties including borderline personality disorder, severe hyperactivity and abnormal emotional problems.
-Reciprocally, a child's severe externalising and social during their preschool years were also associated with a greater probability of the father being absent two years later.
-The authors concluded that father absence seemed to be more of a cause than a consequence of child problem behaviour.
+Likewise, the father's absence predicted several specific difficulties including borderline personality disorder, severe hyperactivity, and abnormal emotional problems.
+Reciprocally, a child's severe externalizing and social during their preschool years were also associated with a greater probability of the father being absent two years later.
+The authors concluded that the father's absence seemed to be more of a cause than a consequence of the child's problem behavior.

-Through direct interaction, fathers' involvement in children's development has a positive influence on their social, behavioural and psychological outcomes.
-In general, engagement of a fatherly figure reduces the frequency of behavioural problems and delinquency in sons and psychological problems in daughters, all the while facilitating children's cognitive development.
+Through direct interaction, fathers' involvement in children's development has a positive influence on their social, behavioral, and psychological outcomes.
+In general, the engagement of a fatherly figure reduces the frequency of behavioral problems and delinquency in sons and psychological problems in daughters, all the while facilitating children's cognitive development.